 Senior Combination Room (SCR)

-- Official Fellows and Bye-fellows deliver much of the teaching within College principally through organising and delivering supervisions.
-The main difference between the two is that Official Fellows are also voting members of the Governing Body
+- Official Fellows and Bye-fellows deliver much of the teaching within College, principally through organising and delivering supervisions.
+Official Fellows are also voting members of the Governing Body.

 Middle Combination Room (MCR)

 The MCR is comprised of students studying for graduate-level qualifications such as Masters courses or a PhD.
 Some members of the MCR also studied at Queens' as undergraduates but many have joined us from other institutions.

 - The MCR website contains information about organisation and facilities available to graduate students.

 - Munro students are PhD students studying at Queens' who have taken a supervising responsibility with the College.

 Undergraduate students studying at Queens' are all members of the JCR.

 - The JCR website contains information about undergraduate activities and facilities.

 The academic activities of college are supported by staff (and Fellows) in various departments.